ludocode/onramp/docs/virtual-machine.md

 An Onramp VM can run hosted or freestanding.

 - When hosted, the VM is running inside an operating system (OS) which provides a filesystem for storage.
 The VM bridges this filesystem into the Onramp environment by implementing file and directory system calls that use it.
 Onramp programs can therefore interoperate and share files with other non-Onramp programs running on the OS.
+See the [Filesystem](#filesystem) section below.

 - When freestanding, the VM is running directly on hardware (or on virtualized hardware) with no underlying operating system.
 It has either no permanent storage, or it has a simple block storage device (i.e. it is accessed as a simple array of fixed-size sectors.)
 In this case the Onramp operating system runs inside the Onramp VM.
 The Onramp OS receives most system calls and implements its own filesystem backed by the optional block storage device.